victorkirov/confmon/README.md

-# configurator
+# configmon
-Typescript Config loader and maanger
+Config loader and manager